 The higher the resolution, the clearer all texts and objects are, which is why people feel the need to yank up screen resolution.
-Changing screen resolution is not a complex procedure as you have a few steps to take.
+Changing screen resolution is not a complex procedure, as you have a few steps to take on your Windows 11.
 Bingo, you have changed screen resolution right there.

 You want to know just what the screen resolution of your desktop/laptop is before deciding to change its resolution for XYZ reasons.
 Here’s how you can do it.